 Google’s online video platform is the second most powerful search engine in the world and the number of video hours uploaded every minute is staggering.
-So it’s no surprise that videos to help you learn are easy to find.
+So it’s no surprise that videos to help you learn a new language are easy to find.
 Make sure to check out the endless amount of learning resources available to everyone for free.
 But do keep in mind that for every good video there are ten bad ones.
 YouTube Premium lets you download videos to your phone so you can learn on a flight or long journey without using data.

 Listen While You Sleep

-This a bit of a strange one and something for the Tim Ferriss type personalities.
+A hack for the Tim Ferriss-type personalities.
 The idea is based on studies around listening to foreign languages as you sleep.
 Sounds like a good plan.
 In theory, it could work.
 But in practice, it’s impractical.

 Not to mention the sleep interruption from voices in your head.
 The only time I would consider this is when I’m flying.
 I can’t really sleep on a plane and the sleep I get is of poor quality so I might as well use the time to do something productive.
 Listen to audiotapes of the language of the country you’re heading too.
-With luck, you’ll learn a few words and they will be fresh in your mind.
+With luck, you’ll learn a few new words and they will be fresh in your mind.
 At worst, you’ll get bored and fall asleep.
 Either way, you’re ahead.
 Try Pimsleur’s Audio language learning program.

 Music, as a mnemonic, is a way to learn a language by associating strong emotions with phrases, and concepts.
 Liking the music you’re listening to helps a lot.
 If you hate Salsa, then it’s not a good idea to listen to this music as practice.
 You’ll just associate the whole learning experience with negative emotions.
-Listening to pop or rock music in another language is a good way of introducing yourself to popular phrases and colloquiums.
+Listening to pop or rock music in the language you’re learning is a good way of introducing yourself to popular phrases and colloquiums.

 Learning Languages Through Another Language

 This is a radical way of learning but depends on you already knowing a second language.
 Let’s say you speak French to a high level of proficiency.
 With this method, you try to use your second language to learn a new language.
-An example might someone whose native tongue is English learning Thai through French contentcan help in two ways.
+An example might someone whose native tongue is English learning Thai through French.

-- It creates different neural pathways to the language.
-As with mnemonics, learning through another language can help us remember vocabulary and grammar better.
+- It creates different neural pathways for the language.
+As with mnemonics, learning through another language can help us remember new vocabulary, basic phrases, and grammar rules better.